agorakit/documentation/docs/update.md

 Restore your database backup and git checkout a previous (working) version.
 Then re-run composer install.

 Contact us if an update fails (it never happened so this kind of failure is highly interesting information for the project).

+# Version Specific Instructions

+## Upgrade to 1.5
+After the normal update you might get an error mentioning duplicate username key in user table.

+Run `php artisan agorakit:enforceuniqueusernames` to fix the issue Then re-run the update script.

+This happens only on large installs and can be run multiple times without problem.
+It's a future proof fix for this issue.